geeet/Data-Science-Intern-2-Mini-Project-Task/README.md

 # Data-Science-Intern-2 Mini-Project-Task-
-You have to Complete All the Task on given Deadline
+You have completed all the Task on given Deadline